microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-bare-metal/WEX_PGM_8Channels_Patterns/README.md

 [![MCHP](../images/microchip.png)](https://www.microchip.com)

-## Use case 2: Generate PWM signals using TCE
+## Use Case 2: Generate Patterns Using WEX

 A basic use case of the timer’s waveform extension is to set a pattern for the output signals that changes periodically.
-The program will toggle the pins (complementary pattern) every 25 μs using software delay for 10 times and after another 250 μs a stairs pattern will be generated with 5μs delay between each step.
-After another 1ms delay the process repeats.
+The program will toggle the pins (complementary pattern) every 25 μs using software delay for ten times.
+After another 250 μs a stair-like pattern will be generated, with 5 μs delay between each step.
+After another 250 μs delay, the process repeats.

 ## Related Documentation